mattmassicotte/Empire/README.md

 # Empire

+It's a record store for Swift.

 Empire is a minimalistic local persistence system with an emphasis on type safety and low overhead.
 It is backed by a sorted key-value store that is far simpler than a full SQL database.
 SQL is very powerful, but for many problem domains you just don't need it.

+This might be appealing to you if need more than just a flat file, more than `UserDefaults`, but not an entire relational database.

 - Schema is defined by your types
 - Macro-based API that is both typesafe and low-overhead